headaches

 • Symptoms: Restlessness.
 Tearing of the eye.
 Runny or stuffy nose.
 Droopy eyelid on the side of the head with pain.

-• Triggers: Unknown, though alcohol is known to make a cluster period worse.
+• Triggers: Unknown, though alcohol and tobacco use make a cluster period worse.

 • Treatment: Administering oxygen inhalation can be the quickest way to quell a cluster headache.
-Medication such as oral steroids, nasal spray or injectables and some FDA approved devices can also help.
+Medication such as oral steroids, nasal spray, injectables and some FDA approved devices can also help.

-Similar to a cluster headache, hemicrania headaches typically involve one side of the head and may appear as multiple episodes a day—anywhere from 5 to 40, lasting for about 2 to 30 minutes each.
+Hemicrania headaches typically involve one side of the head and may appear as multiple episodes a day—anywhere from 5 to 40 episodes, lasting for about 2 to 30 minutes each.

 • Symptoms: A one-sided headache that can recur daily and last for months or years.